Golden Goose Care Guide

 Leather Conditioner

-Food for your leather - keeps it from drying out and cracking
+Keeps leather from drying out and cracking.

 Stain Repellent Spray